How multi-user works

 The multi-user system can contain several client computers , where users work on their working models.
 The master model can be located anywhere on the network, including any of the client computers.

-When you open a multi-user model on a client computer, Tekla Structures makes a copy of the master model and saves it locally on the client computer (a working model).
+When you open a multi-user model on a client computer, Tekla Structures makes a copy of the master model to the memory of the client computer (a working model).

 When you click Save to save your working model back to the master model, Tekla Structures :